Quick Start

-Codemod CLI is released under the temporary @next tag while it’s in alpha.
-The core commands and workflow schema may change as we gather feedback.
-Please keep an eye on the CLI reference until we publish a stable @latest.
+Codemod CLI is currently released under the @next tag while in alpha.
+Core commands and schema may change as we gather feedback.
+Check the CLI reference for updates until we publish a stable @latest.

 Codemod CLI (new) is accessible using the npx codemod@next command.
 The following commands and options are available: